 Indexed Universal Life Definition: a permanent life insurance policy that offers death benefit protection and cash value growth.
 Interest is credited to your policy via a declared fixed rate or based on the movement of a selected stock market index over a particular time frame.

 There are a lot of negative articles on Indexed Universal Life.
-Frankly, the majority are written by individuals or businesses that have an axe to grind with alternative investment strategies contrary to the ones that they push.
+Frankly, the majority are written by individuals or businesses that have an axe to grind with alternative investment strategies contrary to the ones that they push (think mutual funds).
 But for those of you who are seeking to gain a stronger grasp of indexed universal life insurance pros and cons you will find the following article very helpful and insightful.

 Here is a list and brief summary of our current class of best indexed universal life insurance companies and policies.

 Top 5 Best Indexed Universal Life Insurance Companies

 North American Company for Life and Health

 North American offers 4 different IUL policies.
 Indexed Universal Life allows the owner to earn interest based on the movement of the stock market but without the risk of putting your money directly into the market.